The King of Fighters '94: Plot

-Rugal Bernstein, a notorious and ruthless but skilled and influential black market weapons and drugs dealer bored of the lack of competition, he decides to host a new King of Fighters tournament after the previous K.O.F. announcements.
-Rugal sent out 24 invitations to certain individuals around the world.
-Unlike the previous three K.O.F. tournaments depicted in Art of Fighting 2, Fatal Fury: King of Fighters, and Fatal Fury 2; the new King of Fighters is a team tournament, with eight teams of three, each representing a different nationality.
+Rugal Bernstein is a notorious, ruthless, and highly influential black-market arms and drug dealer who has grown bored by a lack of competition.
+To entertain himself, he decides to host a new King of Fighters (K.O.F.) tournament.
+Rugal sends out 24 invitations to fighters around the world.
+Unlike the previous three K.O.F. tournaments depicted in Art of Fighting 2, Fatal Fury: King of Fighters, and Fatal Fury 2, the new tournament is a team-based competition featuring eight teams of three, with each team representing a different nationality.

-At the tournament's conclusion, Mature, Rugal's personal secretary, invited the Japan team to fight their final match within Black Noah.
-It is there when Rugal revealed the true purpose of his tournament: defeat the winning team and add them to his grisly collection of previous challengers who were turned into statues.
-Kyo sees his defeated father there and decides to avenge him.
-As Rugal is finally beaten, he triggers the self-destruct mechanism on his ship.
+At the tournament's conclusion, Mature, Rugal's personal secretary, invites the winning Japan team to fight their final match aboard his aircraft carrier, the Black Noah.
+Rugal reveals the true purpose of his tournament: to defeat the winning team and add them to his grisly collection of previous challengers, who have been preserved as statues.
+After Kyo sees his defeated father among the statues, he decides to avenge him.
+When Rugal is finally beaten, he triggers the ship's self-destruct mechanism.
 The team escapes and reflects on their victory.

 Characters

-The game has 24 playable characters, consisting of eight teams of three fighters.
-The final boss is not a part of any of the teams, is unplayable and fights the player's team alone.
-Five teams consist of characters from other SNK series while the rest consist mostly of KoF originals.
-Each team represents a different country, though this only affects the stage on which the team is fought and the characters in many cases don't share nationalities with the country they represent.
-Unlike later games in the series, the player cannot freely build a team and must choose one of the eight preset teams.
-Teams include:
+The game features 24 playable characters divided into eight teams of three fighters.
+The final boss is not part of any team, is unplayable, and fights the player's team alone.
+Five teams consist of characters from other SNK franchises, while the rest consist mostly of KOF originals.
+Each team represents a different country, though this primarily affects the stage on which the team is fought, as the characters often do not share the nationality of the country they represent.
+Unlike later games in the series, the player cannot freely build a custom team and must choose one of the eight preset teams.
+The teams include: